fargolo/AnalyticComb.jl/README.md

 4980.395831612462
 ```

-Using SEQ operator to solve Polya denumerant problem (see Flajolet & Sedgewick,p.
+Using SEQ operator to solve Polya partitions with restricted summands (denumerants) problem (see Flajolet & Sedgewick,p.
 43) about the number of ways of giving change of 99 cents using pennies (1 cent), nickels (5 cents), dimes (10 cents) and quarters (25 cents).
 ```
 julia> restricted_sum_part_gf([1,5,10,25]) # generating function SEQ(z)*SEQ(z^5)*SEQ(z^10)*SEQ(z^25)
                  1